gschmutz/event-driven-microservices-workshop/09-vehicle-tracking-application/README.md

 ``` sql
 SELECT * FROM vehicle_tracking_refined_t WHERE vehicleId = '42';
 ```

+if you see no result, then check if in fact the vehicle with id `42` is currently producing any data.
+You can do that either directly on the MQTT client or using ksqlDB.

 But we could also change the `CREATE TABLE` statement to CAST the `vehicleId` into a `BIGINT`: